The City follows stringent standards to keep routes clear, safe and accessible for all users. Here’s how we do it.

 Here’s what you can expect on local streets and main roads:

 - Local streets: Crews sweep neighbourhood streets usually once a season, but a repeat visit is possible.
+Local streets will be completed between April 19 to June 17, 2022.

 - Main roads: Crews will clean major roads at least three times during the season.
 However, sidewalks on these roads are usually only swept once.
+Main streets will be completed between April 19 to June 24, 2022.

 The City performs some surface work (such as filling potholes) on public lanes when requested by nearby property owners, however the City does not assume full responsibility for maintaining public lanes.